 We will examine the treatment effects of individual trials and heterogeneity between trial results by inspecting the forest plots.
-We will calculate the I statistic for each analysis to quantify inconsistency across studies and describe the percentage of variability in effect estimates that may be due to heterogeneity rather than to sampling error.
-If we detect high levels of heterogeneity (I > 75%), we will explore the possible sources (for example, differences in study design, participants, interventions or completeness of outcome assessments).
+We will calculate the I2 statistic for each analysis to quantify inconsistency across studies and describe the percentage of variability in effect estimates that may be due to heterogeneity rather than to sampling error.
+If we detect high levels of heterogeneity ($1^2 > 75\%$), we will explore the possible sources (for example, differences in participants or interventions).